yig/GMU-CS425/README.md

 * 2022-08-23: Added links for pragma once and header guards.
 * 2022-08-25: Added `xmake` commands to switch to debug mode and run with a debugger.
 Simplified Engine pseudocode.
 Added clearer checkpoint guidelines.
 * 2022-08-28: Clarified the relationship of the Engine pseudocode to the checkpoints.
 Clarified checkpoint.
+* 2022-08-28: Described input manager and its checkpoint.